Reinforcement Learning with Action-Triggered Observations: Discussion and Future Work

 \section{Discussion and Future Work}

 This work introduces ATST-MDPs, a novel framework that captures the challenges of reinforcement learning in environments where state observability is action-triggered and sporadic.
-Our theoretical contributions include new Bellman optimality equations for this setting, a linear structure in the induced action-sequence feature map, and rigorous approximation guarantees for learning feature maps from off-policy data.
-We also design and analyze ST-LSVI-UCB, an algorithm that provably achieves low regret in episodic learning under geometric horizons, provided access to an accurate estimation of the action-sequence feature map.
+We derived Bellman optimality equations, showed a linear representation for the induced action-sequence value functions, and provided approximation guarantees for learning the action-sequence feature map from off-policy data.
+Building on this structure, we proposed ATST-LSVI-UCB and proved a regret bound for episodic learning with geometric horizons, assuming accurate feature-map estimation.

 Several interesting questions remain open for future research.
-First, ST-LSVI-UCB assumes access to an optimization oracle over action-sequences, a computationally demanding requirement in general.
+First, ATST-LSVI-UCB assumes access to an optimization oracle over action-sequences.
 Designing efficient approximation schemes, such as restricting to finite-depth action trees or developing tractable surrogate objectives, would significantly enhance practical applicability.
-Second, while we establish off-policy methods for estimating action-matrices and data-burst probabilities, a fully online algorithm that adaptively refines these estimates during learning would provide a more robust and practical solution.
+Second, while we establish off-policy methods for estimating action-matrices and data-burst probabilities, a fully online algorithm that adaptively refines these estimates would provide a more robust and practical solution.

-Additionally, ATST-MDPs offer a novel perspective on RL with stochastic delays (e.g., \cite{bouteiller2021_random_delays}).
+Additionally, ATST-MDPs offer a novel perspective on RL with stochastic delays (e.g., \citet{bouteiller2021_random_delays}).
 Classical models treat delays as \emph{exogenous}; here they are \emph{endogenous}, with actions shaping the distribution of observation times.
-A unifying view allows \emph{round-dependent} data-burst probabilities $\beta_t(a)$: when $\beta_t$ is action-independent, one recovers some exogenous delay models.
+A unifying view would allow \emph{round-dependent} data-burst probabilities $\beta_t(a)$: when $\beta_t$ is action-independent, one recovers some exogenous delay models.
 Analyzing how different delay-generation mechanisms affect learning and regret presents a promising research direction.

-Overall, our results establish a foundation for learning under action-triggered state-dependent observations, and the flexibility of our formulation opens pathways toward addressing information constraints across a wide range of sequential decision-making problems.
+Overall, our results establish a foundation for learning under action-triggered state observations, while the flexibility of our formulation opens pathways toward addressing information constraints across a wide range of sequential decision-making problems.